Welcome!

 • Vacancies occurring from no-show reservation hunters and from hunters leaving the area are filled in accordance with current CDFW procedures.
 If you do not get drawn for a reservation, you may enter a lottery the evening before the hunt.

-• Non-reservation hunters may enter the lottery drawing for all of the following: Sacramento, Delevan, Colusa and Sutter Refuges, on any hunt date.
+• Non-reservation hunters may enter the lottery drawing for one of the following: Sacramento, Delevan, Colusa and Sutter Refuges, on any hunt date.

 • After all reservation and lottery number holders have been processed, hunters may enter on a first-come, first-served system.